 We provide a wide range of operations, the most common being neutering and dental treatments.
 For complicated procedures, such as orthopaedics, we have a visiting orthopaedic surgeon who we will call in to treat your pet.
 This means they can still be looked after at one of our familiar practices and you are both saved the stress of travelling to an unknown animal hospital.

 The x-ray facilities at both our practices allow us to examine bones and some major organs, usually while your pet is sedated or anaesthetised.
-We also have a visiting ultrasound specialist.
-Ultrasounds allow us to get very detailed information about a number of internal conditions.
+Ultrasound scans allow us to get very detailed information about a number of internal conditions usually conscious or with mild sedation.

 We are unusual in avoiding overnight stays for our patients as much as possible, because we find the majority of pets rest and recover much better at home.
 Even if your pet needs to be with us for treatment over a couple of consecutive days we will recommend they go home with you each night, where they will feed and sleep better.